a-nap/ajs_pcibex/README.md

 multiple participants can start the experiment simultaneously.
 By default, PCIbex switches to the next list once the participant has finished the experiment.

-At the end of the experiment, the a random code is generated that the participants should email to the principal researcher in order to receive compensation.
+At the end of the experiment, a random code is generated that the participants should email to the principal researcher in order to receive compensation.